 Waldow’s copper cookware business slowly crumbled owing not to quality issues or even copper’s falling out of favor with accomplished cooks.
 Two forces combined to drive high-quality cookware and Americans cooking for themselves into decades-long decline: The made-up conception of cooking as “drudgery” and the advent of disposable cookware.

-Like so many things Americans used to do for themselves, cooking has been progressively co-opted by capital, which engineers “value” by processing foodstuffs (“so you don’t have to”), extending shelf life (“freshness”) with elaborate packaging, stabilizers and preservatives, and progressively finding more and more slots in the commercial food-chain for its government subsidized corn and soy-based products (high-fructose corn syrup, chemically-extracted seed oils, hydrogenated fats, soy protein isolate, etc.).
+Like so many things Americans used to do for themselves, cooking has been progressively co-opted by capital, which engineers “value” by processing foodstuffs (“so you don’t have to”), extending shelf life (“freshness”) with elaborate packaging, stabilizers and preservatives, and progressively finding more and more slots in the commercial food-chain for its government subsidized, ultra-processed corn and soy-based products (high-fructose corn syrup, chemically-extracted seed oils, hydrogenated (trans) fats, protein isolates, etc.).

 All these values were spun as “progress” in advancing the interests of women in particular, specifically freeing them from hours spent in the kitchen.
 Much as we see corporations cynically paddling in the cultural current today, 50 years ago TV dinners were explicitly marketed as “liberating” and soap opera advertising jingled “Don’t cook tonight, call Chicken Delight!”